remix-run/react-router/docs/api/run.md

 #### `Handler`

-A react element with the current match all wrapped up inside it, ready for you to render.
+A ReactComponent class with the current match all wrapped up inside it, ready for you to render.

 #### `state`